Katy Perry, 'Anchorman' Ron Burgundy lead performers at MTV EMAs

-LOS ANGELES (Reuters) - American pop singer Katy Perry and comedian Will Ferrell’s fictional news anchor Ron Burgundy will lead stars performing and appearing at the MTV Europe Music Awards, the network said on Thursday, as it seeks to attract a larger U.S. audience for the awards this year.
+LOS ANGELES, Oct 10 (Reuters) - American pop singer Katy Perry and comedian Will Ferrell’s fictional news anchor Ron Burgundy will lead stars performing and appearing at the MTV Europe Music Awards, the network said on Thursday, as it seeks to attract a larger U.S. audience for the awards this year.

 Ron Burgundy, the suave mustachioed TV anchor of upcoming comedy “Anchorman 2: The Legend Continues,” will make special appearances during the awards show, reporting from various landmarks in the Dutch capital.